mmohsin8077-debug/e-commerce-sales/README.md

 # e-commerce-sales
 ## Overview
-Briefly explain what the project is about and its objective.

-Example:
-This project analyzes B2C E-commerce sales data using SQL, Python, and Power BI to identify sales trends, customer behavior, and business performance.
+The primary goal of this project was to develop an interactive B2C E-Commerce Sales Dashboard in Power BI to analyze overall business performance, identify profitability trends, and track regional sales drivers.
+By centralizing key performance indicators (KPIs), the project transforms raw retail transaction data into actionable business intelligence to optimize inventory management and regional marketing strategies.

 ---